 Lean Six Sigma Yellow Belt Sample Exam Questions

 Use these example answers with a set of practice questions to prepare for your Lean Six Sigma Yellow Belt certification.
-This abstract will make it possible for you to find the key points of the material and understand the principles of Lean Six Sigma.
+This abstract will make it possible for you to find the key points of the material the principles of Lean Six Sigma.

 1) What is Lean Six Sigma?

-Sample Answer: The Lean Six Sigma is an approach that contains the principles of Lean.
+Sample Answer: The Lean Six Sigma is an approach that incorporates the principles of Lean.
 It focuses on excluding waste and improving efficiency, using Six Sigma techniques, which aim to reduce variation and defects in processes.

 2) Define a control plan